php-repos/phpkg-documentations/credential-command.md

 ## Introduction

-If your project needs to use external packages, Saeghe will need to read repositories from Github.
+If your project needs to use external packages, Saeghe needs to read repositories from Github.
 It needs to have an access token to read repositories.
 You can use the `credentail` command to add your token.